vitorh45/wishlist/README.md

  - Is optional and recommended to use a virtualenv with the python 3.11.
 By doing that, you can isolate you projects environments.
  - Install the projects dependencies inside the SRC directory with run the command `pip install -r dependencies/requirements-dev.txt`.
  - Rename the `.env_sample` file to `.env`.
- - Having a Postgres running locally, create two databases called `accounttest` and `accounttest_test`.
-If you change the default Postgres port, change the value in the `.env` file.
+ - Having a Postgres running locally, create two databases called `wishlist` and `wishlist_test`.
+If you change the default Postgres port, change the value in the `.env` file or in the `compose.yaml`.
+ - Install the uuid extension in the databases created: `CREATE EXTENSION uuid-ossp SCHEMA "public" VERSION 1.1;`
  - Create the database tables running the migration command inside the src/api dir: `flask db upgrade`
  - Run the project locally with `flask run`
  - If you want to run using Docker, run the command in the project root dir `docker-compose up`.
 It will build and start an image of the project and a Postgres as well.
 Make sure you don't have another postgres instance running in the port 5342.